Teamtailor/docs/source/includes/_versioning.md

      -H "X-Api-Version: 20161108"
 ```

 When we make backwards-incompatible changes to the API, we release new, dated versions.
+The current version is **20161108**.

-To set the API version on a specific request, send a Teamtailor-Version header.
+To set the API version on a specific request, send a X-Api-Version header.

-See the [API changelog](#changelog) to see current and old versions
+See the [API changelog](#changelog) to see current and old versions.

 <aside class="warning">
 The <code>X-Api-Version</code> header is required when making requests to the API